Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 - Width: 1600–1920px

 These require careful compression and responsive handling.
-Full-width images without srcset are common page speed killers.
+Full-width images without srcset are among the most common page speed killers in production blogs.

 Thumbnails and Preview Images